 The text of the gigue removes any mention of what the Lord does, has done or may do for us.
 This message is a simple hymn of praise directed to God, His Son and the Holy Ghost, the ′Three in One′ which probably explains the 12/8 time signature.

 It has the immediate, infectious joy of an ebullient dance with the constant symbolic reiteration of notes in groups of three.
 Glory, acclaim and honour are bestowed in equal measures upon Father, Son and ′Their Equal′ on the throne of heaven.
-The rollicking gigue melody is, as suggested above, reminiscent of that from the final movement of the Third Orchestral Suite in D. Because there is no closing four-part chorale, this unabandoned delight in the extolling of the Holy Trinity is what will remain, echoing in our ears and minds.
+The rollicking gigue melody is, as suggested above, reminiscent of that from the final movement of the Third Orchestral Suite in D. Because there is no closing four-part chorale, this unabandoned delight in the extolling of the Holy Trinity is what will remain, echoing in the listeners' ears and minds.

 Structurally this is a ritornello/fantasia movement with the reinforced upper strings largely leaving the choral entries to be accompanied only by the continuo.
 The three lower voices swirl around the sopranos′ chorale melody, continuing the joyous energy of the strings but without any obvious symbolic connotations.
 The tenor line, of course, requires reconstruction and consequently we should be wary of commenting upon the nature or symbolism of the vocal writing.